Diatonic Scales Explained

 A B C# D E F# G A

 The first column of the table above shows how the scales are just 'rotations' of each other.
-It's obvious that with only seven different notes per octave available, there can only be seven ways to arrange them in order of pitch, i.e., seven scales.
+With only seven different notes per octave available, there can only be seven ways to arrange them in order of pitch, i.e., seven scales.

-Now that we have all the sharps and flats available, we can transpose the scales to begin on any note.
-If we transpose them all to begin on the same note, we can see the how each scale's unique series of tones and semitones produces a unique series of notes.
-In the last column of the table above, they've all been arranged to begin on the note A.
+Now that sharps and flats have been introduced into music, we can transpose the scales to begin on any note.
+If we transpose them all to begin on the same note, we can see how each scale's unique series of tones and semitones produces a unique series of notes.
+In the last column of the table above, they've all been arranged to begin on the note 'A'.

 The Major - Minor Key System